What Is macOS Base System [Everything You Need to Know] - Qiling

 Steps to resolve the "disk is locked" issue:

 Step 1.
-You need to restart your Mac and immediately press and hold the "Option + Command + R" buttons on your keyboard until you see an animation appear on the screen.
+To restart your Mac and immediately press and hold the "Option + Command + R" buttons on your keyboard until you see an animation appear on the screen.

 Step 2.
 In the utility window, click "Disk Utility."